Petition Grant a People's Vote if Parliament rejects the EU Withdrawal Agreement

 Read the response in full

-Almost three quarters of the electorate took part, resulting in 17.4 million votes to leave the European Union.
+Almost three quarters of the electorate participated, with 17.4 million voting to leave the European Union.
 This is the highest number of votes cast for anything in UK electoral history, and the biggest democratic mandate for a course of action ever directed at any UK Government.

 Parliament then overwhelmingly confirmed the result of the referendum by voting with clear and convincing majorities in both of its Houses for the European Union (Notification of Withdrawal) Act.

-In last year’s General Election, over 80% of people then also voted for parties committing to respect the result of the referendum.
+In last year’s General Election, over 80% of people voted for parties committing to respect the result of the referendum.
 It was the stated policy of both major parties that the decision of the people would be respected.
-The Government is clear that it is now its duty to implement the will expressed by the electorate - respecting both the will of the British people, and the democratic process which delivered the referendum result.
+The Government is clear that it is its duty to implement the will of the British people, and the democratic process which delivered the referendum result.

 The British people must be able to trust in its Government both to effect their will, and to deliver the best outcome for them.
 As the Prime Minister has said: “This is about more than the decision to leave the EU; it is about whether the public can trust their politicians to put in place the decision they took.”
 In upholding that directive to withdraw from the European Union, the Government is delivering on that promise.